turingschool/backend-curriculum-site/module1/portfolios/portfolio_template.markdown

 # First Last - MX Portfolio

 ## Areas of Emphasis

 (insert description here)

 ## Self-Assessment Scores

-Fill in how you would grade yourself from 1-4 in the following categories this module:
+Fill in how you would grade yourself from 1-4 in the following categories this module.

 | Section | Category | Score |
 | - | ----- | - |